 What affects the price

-For black cabs, traffic is the main variable.
-A clear run to central London takes 40 minutes and costs less.
-Rush hour traffic can double the journey time and the fare.
+For black cabs, traffic is the main variable — the meter charges on time whenever the cab drops below about 10 mph.
+A clear run to central London takes 40 minutes and lands at the lower end of TfL's 70–120 GBP range; rush hour pushes you towards the top of it.
 Pre-booked transfers avoid this problem because the price is fixed.

 For Uber, surge pricing during busy periods (Friday evenings, major events, bad weather) can push prices well above the normal range.